IntersectMBO/ouroboros-consensus/ouroboros-consensus-cardano/README.md

 The user can limit the maximum number of blocks that db-analyser will process.

-### Database validation
+### Database validation, via --db-validation

 The tool provides two database validation policies:

-- `validate-all-blocks`, which will cause the tool to validate all chunks on the immutable and volatile databases.
+- `validate-all-blocks`, which will cause the tool to validate all chunks on the immutable database.
 - `minimum-block-validation`, which will cause the tool to validate only the most recent chunk in the immutable database.